UKCloud/AzureStack/operators/powershell/azs-how-ps-configure-powershell-operator.md

   Install-Module -Name AzureStack -RequiredVersion 1.3.0
   ```

-## Configure the user environment and sign in to Azure Stack
+## Configure the operator environment and sign in to Azure Stack

 UKCloud FRN00006 Region is based on the Azure AD deployment type, run the following scripts to configure PowerShell for Azure Stack (Make sure to replace the AADTenantName, GraphAudience endpoint, and ArmEndpoint values as per your environment configuration):